-As we talked about, an Occupational Therapist who has been trained in sensory processing and sensory related therapies is the best person to develop and create a sensory diet for your child.
-However, all children also benefit from sensory breaks or brain breaks throughout their day, not just those who need a formalized sensory diet.
+An Occupational Therapist who has been trained in sensory processing and sensory related therapies is the best person to develop and create a sensory diet for your child.
+However, all children can benefit from sensory breaks or brain breaks throughout their day.

 I am going to share resources for each to help you get started on creating sensory diets in your practice, at home or in the classroom.

 Parents and teachers, don't skip this section either.
 This is good information to know if you are working with a therapist to create a sensory diet for your child.

 Typically a therapist will begin by evaluating your child for sensory processing concerns.
 This is when you need to have very detailed information for the therapist on how your child reacts and responds to different things throughout their day.

 The therapist will often do their own observation, as well as give you a sensory screening tool to fill out for your child.
 All of this information is then put together and the therapist will give their opinion based on all that information.

 Once the therapist has an idea on what sensory processing issues your child is facing they can begin to develop strategies and a sensory diet to help your child focus and function throughout their day.

 Remember the goal of a sensory diet is to help find that optional level of arousal for your child.
 So whether your child has a sensory overload or low arousal, there are many different sensory activities that can help.

 Vestibular and proprioceptive input is typically the first 2 sensory systems a therapist will address when creating a sensory diet.
 These two systems are the primary organizers for your child's brain and body.
 Think big, gross motor movements, lots of pushing, pulling, spinning, bouncing, changing head positions etc.